 Why Use the Native Integration?

-- Zero configuration complexity — No webhooks to set up
+- Zero configuration complexity — No webhook URLs, secrets, or field mappings to set up

 - Instant level assignment — Levels are assigned immediately when orders complete